 There are three Universal Principles of User Experience Design according to Christopher Murphy in an Adobe blog.
 They are: Visual Grammar, Language and Typology, and Narrative Design.
-Understanding of other principles from psychology, anthropology and economcs can be overlaid on these principles.
+Understanding of other principles from psychology, anthropology and economics can be overlaid on these principles.
 As new technologies are imagined and invented they create problems that have never been solved before.
 Murphy argues that if you keep the the principles in mind at all times, the solutions stand a better chance of standing the test of time.
-The article goes on to explain the three principles in more details.
+The article goes on to explain the three principles in more detail.
 For people who are not involved in ICT some of the ideas and strategies are still relevant to other design disciplines – graphics are used in lots of places.

 “As designers working in an ever-changing field, it’s important that we develop an understanding of the timeless design principles that underpin everything we do.”
 The three principles, “…which should sit at the heart of everything we design and build, are critical and will stand the test of time.”

 Your website might be W3C and WCAG compliant for accessibility, but what about the documents you upload?
 In some organisations operational staff are expected to write material such as fact sheets, promotional flyers, and other documents for uploading to the website.
 Larger organisations might have an editor or someone in charge of media and communications.
 But do they all know what is required to make these documents accessible?